-Our research and development on is based on two basic concept.
-Due to the impact to the head, brain's biochemistry is changing and cascade of molecules is released to the surrounding fluid.
-Part of these molecules finds their way to other bodyfluids.
+Our research and development is based on two basic concepts.
+Due to an impact to the head, brain's biochemistry changes and a cascade of molecules is released into the surrounding fluid.
+Some of these molecules find their way to other body fluids.

 Because secondary brain injury is caused by multiple cascades of biochemical reactions, previous attempts using a single biochemical mechanism have all failed.
 With over thirty Phase III studies to date demonstrating the difficulty in stopping the biochemical cascade using the one-dimensional approach, intervention must address several pathways, both simultaneously and sequentially, to be effective.